Arian-AFZ/Process-In-Memory/README.md

-# Process-in-Memory (PIM) System - Verilog Implementation
+# Process-in-Memory (PIM) System - A Simple Verilog Implementation

 ## Overview
-This repository contains the Verilog implementation of a **Process-in-Memory (PIM)** system.
+This repository contains the Verilog implementation of a basic **Process-in-Memory (PIM)** system.
 The PIM system integrates memory, an Arithmetic Logic Unit (ALU), and a Control Unit (CU) to perform in-memory computations.
 The system supports basic memory read/write operations as well as arithmetic and logical operations on data stored in memory.
 A block diagram of the system is included in the repository.

 ---